-The ASVAB is a multiple-choice test that measures your aptitude, helps determine which types of careers an individual is best suited for.
+The ASVAB is a multiple-choice test that measures your aptitude and helps determine which types of careers an individual is best suited for.
 It’s an important test that is required if you want to pursue any military dreams.
 And what can help you better than a comprehensive practice test?
-Fortunately, we provide one of the best platforms to practice including the best ASVAB practice test.
+Fortunately, we provide one of the best platforms to practice including the best Army ASVAB practice test.
 Let’s check it out!

 Once you have completed all of the testing requirements, have determined your career path, and have taken the oath of enlistment, you are ready for basic training.
 Your report for 10 weeks of basic training, either directly or within a year.